Summary for: VolumeConnection < ThermalNetworkConnection

 VolumeConnection Connection between heat generation and external nodes.

-.
+The VolumeConnection class establishes a connection between volumetric heat generation and external ThermalNodes.
 It is mainly intended for modelling out-of-plane heat flux of 2D problems.
-See the initialize
+See the initialize method documentation for some discussion on the mathematics.

-A VolumeConnection must be constructed manually, by first creating the object, creating the associated thermal nodes and adding them to the thermal model, and setting all the required properties, for example: ´ambient = AmbientNode();´ ´ave_node = ThermalNode(‘average’);´ ´model.add_node(ambient, ave_node);´ ´conn = VolumeConnection();´ ´conn.volume_average_node = ave_node;´ ´conn.actual_node = ambient;´ ´conn.out_of_volume_bulk_thermal_conductivity = 10;´ ´conn.volume_height = 1;´ ´conn.elements = array_of_indices;´ ´conn.initialize;´
+A VolumeConnection must be constructed manually, by first creating the object, creating the associated thermal nodes and adding them to the thermal model, and setting all the required properties, for example: ´ambient = AmbientNode();´ ´ave_node = ThermalNode(‘average’);´ ´model.add_node(ambient, ave_node);´ ´conn = VolumeConnection();´ ´conn.volume_average_node = ave_node;´ ´conn.actual_node = ambient;´ ´conn.out_of_volume_bulk_thermal_conductivity = 10;´ ´conn.volume_height = 1;´ ´conn.elements = array_of_indices;´ ´conn.initialize;´ which models axial heat flux into an ambient temperature of default value of the AmbientNode class.

 Properties